 Organic Fungicide Treatments.
-If you don’t want a do-it-yourself solution, there are a variety of commercial treatment options that are just as environmentally friendly and approved for organic gardening.
+If you don’t want a do-it-yourself solution, there is a variety of commercial treatment options that are just as environmentally friendly and approved for organic gardening.
 By going this route, you also know exactly what types of pests the treatment will kill and which types of plants it’s most helpful for.

 Water.
 Since dry conditions coupled with high humidity are often the culprits behind powdery mildew growth, watering your plants overhead and getting the entire plant wet can help.
 However, it’s important to use this method somewhat sparingly as overwatering can cause other issues for your plants.

 Sometimes with a do-it-yourself option, it can be difficult to ensure the ratios of ingredients are correct, and if they aren’t just so, the treatment may not work how you were anticipating.
 You may also need to use caution on which parts of the plants you apply homemade remedies.
 When trusting your plant’s health to the experts at Safer® Brand, you know for sure what you’re getting in each bottle and that it’s safe and effective for all parts of the plant.